Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Import_Embedded_Repo.md

 **Prerequisites:**

-1. The CSM $RELEASE_VERSION is required and will be provided as the 1st parameter to the import script, described below.
+1. The CSM version is required and will be provided as the 1st parameter to the import script, described below.

 1. It is necessary to have an extracted copy of the CSM release tarball available at a known path in order to proceed.
-This path will be provided as the 2nd paramter to the import script, described below.
+This path will be provided as the 2nd parameter to the import script, described below.

 Run the following command on a master node: